Essay Galaxy - Theological Consequences In Ki

 Theological Consequences in King Lear

 Shakespeare's King Lear is not primarily a theological text.
 It contains no direct references to Christ, and its characters are not overtly religious, except perhaps in a strictly pagan sense.
 King Lear is, however, a play that seeks out the "meaning" of life, a play that attempts to come to terms with life's pain; or, rather, plummets the reader into such a storm of chaos and meaninglessness that any preconceived meaningful assumptions must necessarily be challenged.
-At the time in which Shakespeare wrote, amidst the recent activity of the Reformation, the a
+At the time in which Shakespeare wrote, amidst the recent activity of the Reformation, the assumptions the general public took into a theater were varied,

 |